Priyabrat845/QnA-Automation/README.md

 closest to the asked question.

 ## 1.3 Scope of project
-A. Choses the top words present in the document by using workcloud & word-frequency plot.
+* Choses the top words present in the document by using workcloud & word-frequency plot.

-B. Once the relevant documents have been retrieved, the extractive question answering model would generate the answer for the question.
+* Once the relevant documents have been retrieved, the extractive question answering model would generate the answer for the question.

-C. The entire model can be deployed in AWS/GCP/Azure.
+* The entire model can be deployed in AWS/GCP/Azure.

-D. The dual-model pipeline is accessible via a web application(Streamlit) for demo purpose.
+* The dual-model pipeline is accessible via a web application(Streamlit) for demo purpose.